-Most toothaches are a direct result of untreated dental cavities.
-Once cavities enter your tooth nerve, the tooth becomes infected.
-Infected teeth are usually very painful and sensitive to hot and cold.
-Additionally, these teeth harbor harmful bacteria which can spread to other teeth and the rest of your body.
+Most toothaches are a result of untreated dental cavities which have managed to enter your tooth nerve.
+Once a cavity has reached your tooth nerve, the tooth is now considered infected.
+Infected teeth are typically sensitive to hot and cold and can cause lingering, long-lasting pain.
+Additionally, these teeth harbor harmful bacteria which spreads to other teeth as well as the rest of your body.
 By performing a root canal therapy, you eliminate the pain and save your tooth at the same time.

 Elective root canal therapy

-Occasionally, there are instances that mandate an elective root canal treatment.
-One example is when your dental cavity is too close to your tooth nerve.
-It’s likely that you’re not in pain yet.
-However, a root canal therapy is needed to prevent pain and infection from developing in the future.
-Elective root canal therapy is also commonly used during full mouth reconstruction cases.
-This may be needed to correct tooth positioning or prevent potential future infections on certain teeth.
+Believe it or not, there are instances which mandate elective root canal treatment.
+One example would be when dental cavity is too close to your tooth nerve.
+It’s likely that you’re not in pain as of yet but if your dentist removes the tooth decay then you run the risk of developing infection and toothache.
+In such instances, an elective root canal treatment is performed to keep your tooth from developing pain and infection.
+Elective root canal therapy is also commonly used during full mouth reconstruction treatment.
+Root canal treatments are needed to correct tooth positioning or prevent future infection from developing on certain at risk teeth.

-Even baby teeth can end up requiring a root canal treatment.
-Baby tooth root canal, known as pulpotomy, removes infection inside baby teeth and allows you to save the tooth.
-Luckily, a puplotomy procedure is much simpler than an adult root canal.
-This is mainly because baby teeth only need to last a few more years.
-With a pulpotomy, your child gets to keep his or her infected teeth while eliminating pain and infection inside the mouth.
-Keep in mind, losing baby teeth has serious consequences.
-It will affect your child’s speech, confidence and can even lead to orthodontic problems.
-Talk to your dentist or pediatric dentist to see if your child’s baby tooth requires a pulpotomy or if an extraction is preferred.
+Even baby teeth sometimes require root canal treatment!
+Root canal for baby teeth is known as pulpotomy and its purpose is to remove infection from inside baby teeth.
+Luckily, puplotomy is much simpler than adult root canal treatments.
+This is mainly because of the fact that baby teeth only need to last a few years.
+Receiving a pulpotomy allows your child to keep his or her infected teeth while at the same time eliminating pain and infection.
+Keep in mind, losing baby teeth can have serious consequences.
+For example, it could affect your child’s speech, confidence and even lead to orthodontic problems.
+To learn more, talk to your dentist or pediatric dentist to see if your child requires a pulpotomy or some other treatment is recommended for them.

-Most of the times a root canal infection causes extreme pain and discomfort.
-However, there are certain cases where a root canal infection is not painful.
-So despite the fact that your tooth is infected and requires a root canal therapy, there actually is little or no pain at all.
-Here are some examples of cases where tooth infection is not associated with pain:
+Typically, root canal infection causes extreme pain and discomfort.
+However, there are cases where a root canal infection is not painful.
+Despite the fact that your tooth is infected there may actually be little or even no pain at all!
+Here are some examples of cases where dental infection is not painful:

-Teeth with chronic long-standing infection could develop resistance to pain.
-The tooth may eventually stop hurting after becoming infected for a long time.
-Unfortunately, this does not mean that the infection has disappeared.
-An infected tooth never fixes itself and remains infected until either treated or removed.
-These teeth must be treated by your dentist or endodontist as soon as possible.
+Teeth with chronic infection sometimes develop resistance to pain.
+Basically, if you don’t fix your infected tooth, it may eventually stop hurting after a while.
+Unfortunately, this does not mean that the infection has gone away.
+An infected tooth never fixes itself and continues to remain infected until it is either treated by your dentist or removed from your mouth.
+Don’t ignore your infected and painful teeth and you must see a dentist or endodontist to receive your root canal treatment.

 Teeth with clogged nerve canals

-Occasionally, certain teeth have clogged up nerve canals.
-This makes the tooth resistant to root canal pain.
-Again, teeth with clogged nerve canals may develop an infection without showing any pain symptoms.
-Typically, clogged nerve canals are more common among the elderly population.
-The same way that your blood vessels clog up over time, your teeth nerve canals could get clogged up with age.
-As a result, many seniors do not experience much pain associated with infected teeth that require a root canal treatment.
+Occasionally, certain teeth develop clogged nerve canals.
+Clogged nerve canals make your teeth resistant to pain.
+As a result, teeth with clogged up nerve canals may develop infection without showing any symptoms of pain or discomfort.
+Teeth with clogged nerve canals are more common among the elderly population.
+The same way that your blood vessels clog up as you age, your teeth nerve canals also clogged.
+As a result, many seniors do not experience too much pain associated with infected teeth even though they still need a root canal treatment.

-As you can see, not all root canal infections come with pain and discomfort.
-Regardless, all infected teeth must be treated either with a root canal or extraction.
-Any tooth that display symptoms of infection should be treated, whether or not you’re experiencing pain.
-Leaving an infected tooth in your mouth can harm your other teeth and affect your overall health.
-The infection will eventually spread to other teeth and from there to the rest of your body.
-The sooner you seek treatment, the better your final outcome.
+As you can see, not all root canal infections are always painful.
+Nevertheless, all infected teeth must be treated by your dentist with either with a root canal or extraction.
+Leaving an infected tooth in your mouth has serious consequences.
+It harms your other teeth and spreads through the blood stream to the rest of your body, adversely affecting your overall health.
+The sooner you seek treatment for a tooth infection, the better the final outcome!

-Basically, performing a root canal treatment is really nothing more than getting a filling for your tooth nerve.
-Of course, a root canal procedure is much more complex than a simple dental filling.
-Here are the steps involved in root canal treatment:
+In reality, root canal treatment is really nothing more than getting a filling for your tooth nerve.
+Of course, root canal procedure is much more complex than a simple dental filling.
+Removing your tooth nerve, disinfecting it and filling it with neutral filling material can take a long time.
+Here are the steps involved in a typical root canal treatment:

 Nerve removal and disinfection

-Your root canal treatment appointment starts off by fully numbing your infected tooth.
-Before starting, your dentist will make sure that you’re completely numbed up.
-Getting numb for a root canal typically takes multiple shots, so be patient.
-Your dentist may also isolate your tooth with a device known as a rubber dam.
-Once fully numb, your dentist will access your nerve canal and gradually remove the infected nerve structure.
-This is accomplished using skinny wires called endodontic files.
-Cleaning out tooth infection is a gradual process and takes a while to complete.
-Your dentist will also apply a series of disinfectants into your nerve canal to kill off offending bacteria.
+Your root canal treatment starts off by fully numbing your tooth.
+Just a heads up, getting numb for root canal therapy usually takes multiple shots.
+Don’t worry, we always check to make sure that you’re completely numbed up before getting started!
+Next, your dentist isolates your tooth with a device known as a rubber dam.
+After that your dentist will gradually remove your infection until he or she gains access to your nerve canal.
+Your dentist continues to gradually remove the infected nerve structure.
+This is accomplished using skinny wires known as endodontic files.
+Cleaning out your tooth infection is a slow process and requires patience.
+Your dentist applies a series of disinfectants into your nerve canal to kill all offending bacteria.